MARK ABEL, composer

 RADIO INTERVIEWS AND ARTICLES

-Among Mark's albums, The Cave of Wondrous Voice has received the most attention from classical radio.
-WWFM's David Osenberg aired a lengthy two-part interview in July that covers the entire span of Mark's output for Delos.
+Mark's fifth album for Delos, The Cave of Wondrous Voice, received much attention from classical radio.
+WWFM's David Osenberg aired a lengthy two-part interview in July 2020 that covered the entire span of Mark's output up to that point.
 Here are the links for each 59-minute show -- WWFM1 and WWFM2.

 The Chicago-based online arts magazine Stay Thirsty published an extensive email interview with Mark covering a wide range of topics -- read it here.